Levminer/authme-docs/settings.md

 ## Shortcuts

 You can modify the not global shortcuts.
-After you done, restart the app to make the new shortcuts work.

 Supported modifiers: